Partly Sunny, with a High Near 70

 Today

-Scattered showers and thunderstorms, mainly after 4pm.
-Some of the storms could produce small hail, gusty winds, and heavy rain.
+Scattered showers, with thunderstorms also possible after noon.
 Partly sunny, with a high near 70.
-East wind 7 to 13 mph becoming south in the afternoon.
+West wind 8 to 13 mph.
 Chance of precipitation is 40%.

 Tonight

-Scattered showers and thunderstorms before 3am, then isolated showers.
-Some of the storms could produce small hail, gusty winds, and heavy rain.
-Mostly cloudy, with a low around 42.
-Southeast wind 5 to 14 mph, with gusts as high as 20 mph.
-Chance of precipitation is 50%.
+Isolated showers and thunderstorms before midnight.
+Partly cloudy, with a low around 43.
+West southwest wind 5 to 13 mph.
+Chance of precipitation is 20%.

 Wednesday